Almadén: From 1645

-Safer mining technology was introduced in the last quarter of the 18th century, and free laborers began to take interest in the mine again.
+Safer mining technology was introduced in the last quarter of the 18th century, and free laborers began to take an interest in the mine again.
 By the end of the century, free workers had replaced most of the slave labor.
 The penal establishment at Almadén was closed in 1801.

-In 1835, during the First Carlist War, the mine was leased indefinitely to the Rothschild Bank.
-The price paid was high, but one of the Rothschild family firms had previously purchased the quicksilver mine in Idrija (now in Slovenia) from Austria; thus the firm had a monopoly on quicksilver (until the discovery of New Almaden in California).
+In 1835, during the First Carlist War, the mine was leased indefinitely to the bank of N M Rothschild & Sons.
+The price paid was high, but one of the Rothschild family firms had previously purchased the quicksilver mine in Idrija (now in Slovenia) from Austria; thus the firm had a monopoly on quicksilver, until the discovery of New Almaden in California.
 Volume was expanded and the metal sold at a substantial markup returning a substantial profit to both Spain and the firm.
 Spain reclaimed the mine in 1863.